utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 ## Filter for "regular" schools

 For this list of schools, we want to use some of the columns to filter out charter, alternative, disciplinary and justice department schools.
-There is an `Instruction _Type` field in the LOC data that identifies _REGULAR INSTRUCTIONAL_ schools.
+There is an `Instruction Type` field in the LOCS data that identifies _REGULAR INSTRUCTIONAL_ schools.
 We'll filter to get these.

-If I wanted to see how the data identifies schools in this column, I can **Group** by that column and count the rows.
+**You don't need to do this**, but if I wanted to see how the data identifies schools in this column, I can **Group** by that column and count the rows.
 I don't want you to save this step as it is just exploratory so I won't write out the steps, but this is how the result would look:

 <img src="img/sped-group-type.png">